brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ```
 :::

+### Naming

+Because we don't have a proper language customization mechanism, we need to have two distinct things:

+* a class template that contains all the functionality (which I'm naming here `std::error_propagation_traits`)
+* a `concept` that checks if this class template is (a) specialized (b) correctly (which I'm naming here... `PropagatingError`, but I'm not sure that this name actually makes sense)

+I think it's unfortunate that we need two different names for this, but that's the way of things at the moment.
+Also I have no idea what a good name for this `concept` is.
+Rust calls this `Try`, which [we wouldn't want](#why-not-try).
+I'm open to suggestion.

 ## Potential directions to go from here

 This paper is proposing just `??` and the machinery necessary to make that work (including a `concept`, opt-ins for `optional` and `expected`, but not the short-circuiting fold algorithm).